December 3, 2020

 You’ll want to know exactly what kind of education is required to become a nurse, midwife, doctor, physician assistant, or whatever career you’re interested in.
 This includes how many years of school and how much it’s going to cost.

 You may want to consider the cost to complete your education compared to the salary you will have once you’ve reached your goal.
-This is called your return on investment and can be a significant factor for students trying to choose their medical career path.
+This is called your return on investment (ROI) and can be a significant factor for students trying to choose their medical career path.

 And finally, you should be well aware of the roles and responsibilities of each profession, as well as the subspecialties that exist within each job.
-You may be surprised what you find.
+You may be surprised by what you find.
 Some jobs, such as physician assistant, have a range of specialities within the career that might interest you.
 Physician assistants are found in almost every specialty that doctors are in, but they require less schooling than MDs.
-It all depends which factors are most important for you.
+It all depends on which factors are most important for you.